Healthy Recipe Substitutions for Your Memorial Day Party

 1 cup nonfat canned evaporated milk, cold

-1 3-oz sugar-free low-calorie strawberry gelatin dessert packet
+1 3-oz sugar-free low-calorie strawberry jello dessert packet

 Bring 1 1/2 cups of the cranberry juice to boil in saucepan.
 In large bowl, combine with gelatin.
 Stir 2 minutes or until dissolved.
 Stir in remaining 1 1/2 cups juice and milk.
 Pour into 13 x 9-inch pan.
 Freeze 1 1/2 hours or until frozen 1 inch from edges.
 Spoon into food processor container; cover.
 Process until smooth.
 Pour into bowl; cover.
 Freeze 3 hours or until firm.
 Scoop into dessert dishes.